-The available evidence demonstrates that demersal trawling can have a negative impact on benthic features; however, the severity and recovery time from these impacts depend on a number of factors including; gear type, intensity of activity, and the environmental influences.
+The available evidence demonstrates that demersal trawling can have a negative impact on benthic features; however, the severity and recovery time from these impacts depend on a number of factors including gear type, intensity of activity, and the environmental influences.
 The evidence suggests that less stable, mobile sediments in shallow waters are more resilient to the effects of trawling than stable sediments.
 The MCZ is west facing, exposed to the prevailing wind and wave direction, including storm waves generated in the Atlantic (Natural England, 2017) with a large tidal range, and has depths of less than 25m.
-These environmental factors can lead to the benthic communities that are more resilient to trawl disturbance.
+These environmental factors can lead to benthic communities that are more resilient to trawl disturbance.

-Taking into account the information detailed in this assessment, the current level of activity, and the moderate to high energy levels and changeable environment in which the activity occurs, Devon and Severn IFCA concludes that towed (demersal) gear is unlikely to have a significant effect on the sediment features of the site.
+Taking into account the information detailed in this assessment, the current level of activity i.e., no activity occurring, and the moderate to high energy levels and changeable environment in which the activity occurs, D&S IFCA concludes that towed (demersal) gear is not likely to hinder the conservation objectives of the sediment features.
+D&S IFCA, through its Byelaw and Permitting Subcommittee, will carry out a review of the Mobile Fishing Permit Byelaw conditions to bring in the appropriate management, to protect the rock features but may still allow access in some areas to demersal trawls on the sediment features.